j-galkiewicz/Programming_courses_completed/README.md

 # Programming-courses-completed
-List of all programming courses I've completed
+### A list of all programming courses I've completed

 1. edX Verified Certificate for CS50's Introduction to Computer Science by by Harvard University